-When I decided to stop my cinema study in Belgium and left the country I didn’t have any money and no idea what to do.
-I just wanted to leave so, I went to Australia. when I arrived I found a job in anything I could, meaning, farm job.
-And I arrived in Cressy, Tasmania, a very tiny town in the north of the island.
-We were sleeping with a friend in the same boot car for two months.
+When I decided to stop my cinema studies in Belgium and leave the country, I didn’t have any money nor idea what to do.
+I just wanted to quit, so I went to Australia.
+I was willing to take on any job and I ended up working on a farm.
+I arrived in Cressy, Tasmania, a very tiny town in the north of the island.
+I slept with a friend in the same boot car for two months.
 We were planning to stay a maximum of two weeks on the berry farm that hired us.
-But in my great luck, I could access a harvest supervisor position, which was meaning better money and easier job.
-And then started my beautiful human experience, I discover Tonga, Nepal, Bhutan, China, South Korea, Japan without ever having been there before.
-The job is not very fun but the people are worth it.
-Through all these human contacts I understand the extreme mistake of clichés.
-The clichés I had before leaving.
-I discovered how deep human can be, how different we are and at the same time so close.
-My naive "need" of adventure and also the real "cliché" like some Instagram accounts were all fantasy and lies.
-I was meeting some true people here on this farm.
-I met some humans that were far from my reality and my two weeks have been quickly transformed in six months.
-I found what I wanted to do.
-A passion I had for long photography.
-With the money I earned I bought a camera to shoot those crazy 120 Tongans I was working/living with.
-Here are some pictures of life at their camp, some in the field, church, sport & moment of fun.
+Yet in my great luck, I could access a harvest supervisor position, which meant better pay and an easier task.
+And this is when a beautiful life experience started, I discovered Tonga, Vanuatu, Nepal, Bhutan, China, South Korea, Japan without having been there before.
+The job wasn’t very fun, but the people were worth it.